 Have you ever dreamt of working on the road?
 Logging in to the WiFi of some exotic beach hostel for your daily hour of work?
 Well, what used to sound Utopian only a few years ago is now completely at your reach.
 More and more people do it.
 The 2020 coronavirus crisis has shown to the world that remote work is possible.

 So don’t be shy and ask your boss about remote work possibilities or for more paid holidays.
 Tell them you are more productive when you have more time off.
 Some of us also manage a sabbatical, an unpaid 1 year off.
-Others just kiss their company goodbye; some become freelancers.
+Others just kiss their company goodbye; some become freelancers or choose a travel job to make money on the go.
 Whatever your choice will be, the following tips give you ideas on how to travel more with a full-time job.

 Don’t be put off by the barbarous name: living minimalistically is actually easier to do than to spell.
 You can save up crumb by crumb throughout the year by reducing the luxuries and sticking to your needs.